DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 WHY VIRTUALIZATION?

 - PARTITIONING :
-    - Run multiple OS’s on ONE physical MACHINE
+    - Run multiple OS’s on one physical machine
-    - Divide system resources between virtual MACHINES
+    - Divide system resources between virtual machines

 - ISOLATION :
-    - Provide FAULT and SECURITY ISOLATION at the hardware level
+    - Provide fault and security isolation at the hardware level
     - Preserve performance with advanced resource controls
 - ENCAPSULATION :
     - Save the entire state of a virtual machine to files